-\textbf{Arbitrary-Scale Super-Resolution.} Many SR researches~\cite{Authors1, Authors12, Authors15, Authors16, Authors17, authors34, authors35} were conducted to obtain rich representation power using sophisticated architectural designs and showed great results.
-Nevertheless, these methodologies have encountered a significant challenge in that they are inherently restricted to upscaling to a fixed scale, necessitating the creation of multiple scale-specific trained models to generate HR images at various scales.
-To overcome the issue, SR approaches with arbitrary upscale factor~\cite{Authors13, Authors14, authors31, authors32, authors33, authors36, authors37, authors38} have been introduced.
-Similar to how SRCNN~\cite{Authors12} pioneered the integration of deep learning within the field of SR, MetaSR~\cite{authors32} proposed a groundbreaking development by introducing the first innovative approach to upscaling images at arbitrary scales using a single trained model.
-Following the footsteps, studies such as ArbSR~\cite{authors31} and SRWarp~\cite{authors33} have been introduced.
-LIIF~\cite{Authors14} tried to harness implicit neural functions to upscale images to arbitrary scales.
+\textbf{Arbitrary-Scale Super-Resolution.} Many SR researches~\cite{Authors1, Authors12, Authors15, Authors16, Authors17, authors34, authors35} were conducted to obtain rich representation power using sophisticated architectural designs and showed promising results.
+However, these methods face limitations confined to fixed scale upscaling, necessitating multiple scale-specific models.
+To address the issue, SR approaches with arbitrary upscale factor~\cite{Authors13, Authors14, authors31, authors32, authors33, authors36, authors37, authors38} have been introduced.
+MetaSR~\cite{authors32} pioneered upscaling images at arbitrary scales through a single trained models, followed by studies such as ArbSR~\cite{authors31} and SRWarp~\cite{authors33}.
+LIIF~\cite{Authors14} utilized implicit neural functions to upscale images to arbitrary scales.
 While this method demonstrated promising results, it encountered challenges in accurately preserving fine details when subjected to a large upscale factor.
-Subsequently, LTE~\cite{Authors13} was introduced with the aim of capturing intricate texture details within an image.
-This improvement was achieved by learning the dominant frequencies of images.
-However, it also required a huge amount of computation since every output pixel needed to be queried using a single resource-intensive MLP decoder.
-More recent researches such as CLIT~\cite{authors36} and CiaoSR~\cite{authors38} further improved the reconstruction ability of arbitrary-scale SR but still suffers the aforementioned problem.
+Subsequently, LTE~\cite{Authors13} was introduced with the aim of capturing intricate texture details within an image but also required a huge amount of computation since every output pixel needed to be queried using a single resource-intensive MLP decoder.
+More recent researches such as CLIT~\cite{authors36} and CiaoSR~\cite{authors38}, has improved the reconstruction quality of arbitrary-scale SR but requires excessive computational resources.
 In contrast, our research introduces a novel approach that initially generates a map to specify which pixel should be processed by which one of the capacity-varying decoders.
 This meticulous assignment ensures that the INR is channeled through its most suitable decoder, thus allowing for highly accurate pixel value predictions while significantly reducing computational demands.